tksy1227/ICP_Group5/README.md

 ### 🖥️ 2.
 Setting Up the Virtual Environment

-1. Open a new PowerShell terminal in VSCode.
+1. Open this Repository locally in VSCode (by cloning it!)
-2. Create a virtual environment: `python -m venv venv`
+2. Open a new PowerShell terminal in VSCode.
-3. Activate the virtual environment: `venv\Scripts\activate`
+4. Activate the virtual environment: `venv\Scripts\activate` (if venv does not exist, run: `python -m venv venv`)
-4. Install the required packages: `pip install -r requirements.txt`
+5. Install the required packages: `pip install -r requirements.txt`
 ![image](https://github.com/user-attachments/assets/53e8490e-c2a1-4cf3-a0bc-41c37bd10bdf)

-5. Navigating to the API folder: `cd api`
+6. Navigating to the API folder: `cd api`
-6. Run the API server: `uvicorn api:app --reload`
+7. Run the API server: `uvicorn api:app --reload`
 ![image](https://github.com/user-attachments/assets/d89d72ce-a38b-4138-bde5-5712537b6d2c)

 If you get the following output, the API is ready!